 Basic per share information is calculated based on the weighted average number of common shares outstanding during the year.
-The diluted weighted average number of shares is adjusted for the dilutive effect of stock options.
+The diluted weighted average number of shares is adjusted for the dilutive effect of stock options, deferred share units and convertible debentures.
 Diluted per share amounts are calculated using the treasury method.
 The treasury method assumes that the proceeds from the exercise of stock options are used to repurchase common shares at the average market price during the year.
-Anti-dilutive stock options are not included in the calculation.
+For convertible debentures, interest associated with the convertible debentures would be added back to earnings and the common shares issued upon conversion would be added to the common shares outstanding.
+Anti-dilutive stock options, deferred share units and convertible debentures are not included in the calculation.